 - Start Menu.
-From the Windows Start menu, navigate to the Liant programs folder and then to the Relativity vx folder (where vx is the version number of the installed Relativity product), and then select Data Client Help. - Data Source Setup.
+From the Windows Start menu, navigate to the RMCOBOL programs folder and then to the Relativity vxx folder (where vxx is the version number of the installed Relativity product), and then select Data Client Help. - Data Source Setup.
 In the Relativity Data Source Administrator, click the Help button. - Designer.
 From the Help menu in the Relativity Designer main window, click Data Client Help File. - DBA.
 From the Help menu in the Relativity DBA main window, click Data Client Help File.